LTUC/amman-dotnet-401d2/Curriculum/Class07/LAB.md

 1. Add a card to your deck
 1. Getter/Setters of your properties from your `Card` class
 1. Remove a card from your deck that exists
-1. Remove a card from your deck that does not exist
+1. Cannot remove a card from your deck that does not exist

 ## README